open-telemetry/opamp-spec/specification.md

        │                 │                                  │
 ```

-The Agent MUST always include all packages it has or is processing (downloading or
+The Client MUST always include all packages the Agent has or is processing (downloading or
 installing) in PackageStatuses message.

-Note that the Agent MAY also report the status of packages it has installed
+Note that the Client MAY also report the status of packages the Agent has installed
 locally, not only the packages it was offered and downloaded from the Server.

 ### Calculating Hashes